cloudscale-ch/terraform-provider-cloudscale/docs/resources/server.md

 * `private_ipv4_address` - The first `private` IPv4 address of this server.
 The returned IP address may be `""` if the server does not have private networking enabled.
 * `public_ipv6_address` - The first `public` IPv6 address of this server.
 The returned IP address may be `""` if the server does not have a public IPv6.
 * `interfaces` - A list of interface objects attached to this server.
 Each interface object has the following attributes:
-    * `network_name` - The name of the network the interface is attatched to.
+    * `network_name` - The name of the network the interface is attached to.
     * `network_href` - The cloudscale.ch API URL of the network the interface is attached to.
     * `type` - Either `public` or `private`.
 Public interfaces are connected to the Internet, while private interfaces are not.
     * `addresses` - A list of address objects: